Sinkmanu/comuniopy/README.md

 Intro
 -----

-This is a simple API to get the information of your comunio account.
-Comunio is a webgame where You are a manager of a team.
+It is a simple API to get the information of your comunio account.
+Comunio is a web game where You are a manager of a team.

 Installation